jhumphry/SPARK_SipHash/README.md

 `urandom` to use `/dev/urandom` or `none` to compile a null implementation.

+The project file `spark_siphash_external.gpr` enables use of the library in external projects without prompting the builder to recompile it.

 The project file `spark_siphash_examples.gpr` can be used to compile two example programs. `test_siphash.adb` ensures that the Ada routine produces the same output as the reference C implementation for the test